andrew/ultimate-awesome/README.md

 - [awesome-german-open-source-ml](https://github.com/johko/awesome-german-open-source-ml) - A list of awesome open source projects in the machine learning field, who's developers are mainly based in Germany.
 - [awesome-typescript-compilers](https://github.com/JohnDeved/awesome-typescript-compilers) - A curated list of awesome TypeScript compilers, transpilers and runtimes.
 - [awesome-tls-hacks](https://github.com/lennysec/awesome-tls-hacks) - A collection of SSL/TLS security related resources.
+- [awesome-content-marketing](https://github.com/marketinguys/awesome-content-marketing) - A curated list of tools, platforms, strategies, and resources for content marketing, including content creation, distribution, analytics, and optimization.
 - [awesome-open-frames](https://github.com/open-frames/awesome-open-frames) - Awesome-open-frames.
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-agentic-search](https://github.com/qhjqhj00/awesome-agentic-search) - 🔍 Awesome Agentic Search is a curated list of papers, tools, and resources on agentic search—where AI agents plan, search, and reason to answer complex questions.
 Explore the latest research, benchmarks, and industry solutions for next-gen search-enhanced AI! 🤖✨.